How to Save Tax on Company Cars

 The cost of being provided with a company car has reached extremely high levels and whether to make use of a company car for private purposes now requires careful consideration to minimize the tax costs.

-- The Basics – the company car tax charge is based on the vehicle’s list price, CO2 emissions and the type of fuel.
+- The Basics – the company car tax charge is based on the vehicle’s list price, CO2 emissions, and the type of fuel.
 The lower the list price and CO2 emissions the lower the tax charge, although diesel vehicles carry a premium.
-There is no charge for cars which cannot produce CO2 emissions under any circumstances.
+There is no charge for cars that cannot produce CO2 emissions under any circumstances.

 - Classic Cars – those cars aged 15 years or more with a market value of £15,000 or more have the market value applied instead of the list price but for those worth less than £15,000, list price is used which may be very low.

 - Pool Car – if a company car is not normally kept at any individual’s residence, is not just used by one employee and where any private use is incidental to the business use, the car can qualify as a pool car and not be a taxable benefit at all.

 - Cars in a Sole Trader or Partnership – by running a car through an unincorporated business for the business owner there is no benefit in kind.
 Instead, the tax-deductible expenses that can be claimed on the car are restricted by the private proportion of use but overall this is far more generous than the charges for a company-owned car.
 Some businesses will split their business into two trading elements with the cars being held on the unincorporated side.

 - Cash Contribution – the list price that the car benefit is based on is reduced by any capital contribution made by the employee up to a maximum of £5000.
 It is possible for the company to loan the employee this amount as well, interest-free, without there being a benefit in kind on the interest-free loan.